-During the financial crisis, many national authorities observed a significant number of instances in which products did not fit the customer's profile or meet the expectations of the customers.
+During the financial crisis, many national authorities witnessed a significant number of complaints concerning products that did not fit the customer's profile or meet the expectations of the customers.
 They also reported about cases where product provided a very limited coverage excluding main risks to which policyholders were typically exposed.
 This was reflected in the confidence in insurance firms and products across the sector.
-Defective products may also affect financial stability, if sold on a mass scale.
-Moreover, in the current peculiar era of low interest rates, the insurance industry has evolved to design products aimed at purposes beyond mere risk coverage, e.g. investment and money saving.
-As a consequence, insurance products and contracts tend to be more solvency needs; c) the methods and methodologies including information on: (i) how and how often stress tests, sensitivity analyses, reverse stress tests or other relevant analyses are to be performed; (ii) data quality standards; (iii) the frequency of the assessment itself and the justification of its adequacy particularly taking into account the undertaking's risk profile and the volatility of its overall solvency needs relative to its capital position; (iv) the timing for the performance of the ORSA and the circumstances which would trigger the need for an ORSA outside of the regular time-scales.".
+Defective products may also affect financial stability, if distributed on a mass scale.
+Moreover, in the current peculiar era of low interest rates, the insurance industry has evolved to design products aimed at purposes beyond the mere risk coverage, such as investment and money saving.
+As a consequence, insurance products and contracts tend to be more complex and shift financial risks that may not be easily perceived by the average customer 64.